AntonioTorres23/OpenGL_Notes/Overview on Transformations - Coordinate Systems.md

 \end{bmatrix}
 $$

-Matrices are index by (i, j) where i is the row and j is the column, this is why the above matrix is called a 2x3 matrix (2 rows and 3 columns) (remember columns are vertical and columns are horizontal).
+Matrices are index by (i, j) where **i** is the **row** and **j** is the **column**, this is why the above matrix is called a 2x3 matrix (2 rows and 3 columns) (remember columns are vertical and columns are horizontal).
 These are also called the dimensions of the matrix.

 This is the opposite of what you're used to when indexing 2D graphs as (x, y).
 To retrieve the value 4 we would index it as (2,1) (second row, first column).

-Matrices are basically nothing more than that, just rectangular arrays
+Matrices are basically nothing more than that, just rectangular arrays of mathematical expressions.
+They do have a very nice set of mathematical properties and just like vectors we can define several operations on matrices, namely addition, subtraction, and multiplication.

+**Addition and Subtraction**

+Matrix addition and subtraction between two matrices is done on a per-element basis.
+So the same general rules apply that we're familiar with for normal numbers, but done on the elements of both matrices